web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/browser-compatibility.md

 When you use higher-version syntax and API in your project, in order to make the compiled code run stably in lower-version browsers, we need to downgrade two parts: syntax downgrade and API downgrade.

-**Builder downgrades syntax through syntax transpilation, and downgrades API through inject polyfill.**
+**Rsbuild downgrades syntax through syntax transpilation, and downgrades API through inject polyfill.**

 > Grammar and API are not strongly bound.
 When browser manufacturers implement the engine, they will support some syntax or implement some APIs in advance according to the specification or their own needs.
 Therefore, browsers from different manufacturers in the same period are not necessarily compatible with syntax and API.
 So in general practice, syntax and API are handled in two parts.